Sabrang Communications: Objectives and activities

 Sabrang says its purpose is "to provide information on, analyse and expose the machinations of communal politics in India, on the subcontinent and abroad and to publicise the attempt of secular individuals, groups and organisations engaged in fighting them".

 Sabrang also aimed to create new books on Indian history as an alternative to official accounts that distort or truncate reality.
 Part of the objective would be to destroy traditional stereotypes.

 Another project begun in 1996 was named "Aman", which means "Olive Branch".
 It encouraged correspondence between Indian and Pakistani children as a way to start overcoming the hostility that has existed between the two countries since partition in 1947.

 In 2006 the Ford Foundation gave a grant of $200,000 to Sabrang Communications "to address communalism and caste-based discrimination in India through active research, Web-based information dissemination, development of civil society networks and media strategies".

 Controversy

-A report published in The Pioneer on 28 June 2013 quoted unnamed sources as saying that significant amounts of money donated to the Sabrang Trust to help riot victims had been diverted to the bank accounts of Javed Anand and Teesta Setalvad, and to Sabrang Communications.
+A report published in The Pioneer, whose editor Chandan Mitra was a member of the far-right Bharatiya Janata Party, on 28 June 2013 quoted unnamed sources as saying that significant amounts of money donated to the Sabrang Trust to help riot victims had been diverted to the bank accounts of Javed Anand and Teesta Setalvad, and to Sabrang Communications.